 If you have alternate health insurance (not one of the plans listed above), you will be charged at the time of sale.
 (Even if you have alternate health insurance, you may still want to contact us to check the costs associated with your prescription; there are times when the UB Student Health Pharmacy bill will be less than your co-pay or cost at a retail, off-campus pharmacy.)

-The UB Student Health Pharmacy can mail your prescriptions to your on- or off-campus address via UPS, and the shipping is free.
+The UB Student Health Pharmacy can mail your prescriptions to your on- or off-campus address via FedEx for a $15 charge.
 Please note that medications cannot be mailed to an out-of-country address.
 To request delivery, please visit or call the UB Student Health Pharmacy during their open hours.

 You can buy over-the-counter (OTC) medications at discounted prices through the UB Student Health Pharmacy.
 OTC medications include: